 The top of the market would be the 4-cylinder master, which can fetch up to £50,000 but are very rare in this country.
-Most well restored tractors fetch between £10-£20K.
+Most well restored tractors fetch between £10 to £20K.
 With classic air-cooled Porsches fast appreciating in value the tractors look to be increasing slowly in their slipstream.

 Porsche built 4 basic models.
-1 cylinder 'Junior', 2 cylinder 'Standard', 3 cylinder 'Super', 4 Cylinder 'Master'.
-Producing between 14 and 50 bhp the engines are 4 stroke air-cooled like the equivalent Porsche car of the time with engine size ranging from 822cc to 3500cc.
+1-cylinder 'Junior', 2-cylinder 'Standard', 3-cylinder 'Super', 4-cylinder 'Master'.
+Producing between 14 and 50bhp the engines are four stroke air-cooled like the equivalent Porsche car of the time, with engine sizes ranging from 822cc to 3500cc.

-Depending on the model they have a top speed of between 12-20mph.
+Depending on the model they have a top speed of between 12 to 20mph.
 Being air-cooled gave advantages on the farm, as there was no worry about anti-freeze and allowed the tractors to have the lovely curved bonnet you see, as they didn't need a radiator.

-So, now you know.
-Legendary sportscar maker Porsche, once made perhaps one of the most un-sporty of vehicles ever imaginable.
-It is quite the story.
-We would like to thank Tom Sanders, who displayed his Porsche tractor at our Porsche 70 celebrations and for taking the time to enlighten us all on what it's like to own an interesting part of Porsche history.
+Who would have known that legendary sportscar maker Porsche, once made perhaps one of the most un-sporty of vehicles imaginable?
+We would like to thank Tom Sanders for displaying his Porsche tractor at our Porsche 70 celebrations and for taking the time to enlighten us all on what it is like to own an interesting part of Porsche history.

 If you would like to read more, our blog section is home to a range of interesting articles and guides showcasing the history of various automotive manufacturers.